‘I don’t remember where I am when I decide to walk. Maybe the idea creeps up on me over time – born somewhere within me the first time I saw the sea.

 The know, the knowing, that I need to walk.’

-RIGHT OF WAY, involving walking the South West Coast Path, and is a semi-autobiographical piece that explores the intimate connection we have with powerful bodies of water, our heritage, and with the women in our lives.
+RIGHT OF WAY, involving walking the South West Coast Path, is a semi-autobiographical piece that explores the intimate connection we have with powerful bodies of water, our heritage, and the women in our lives.
 Rooted in a place of joy, breath, and deep listening, it is an embodied reflection on chronic illness, accessibility, Young Carers, and radical joy.

 Beth Bowden is an interdisciplinary theatre-maker and director, based between the South West and London.
 Trained at the University of Exeter, The Royal Central School of Speech and Drama (MA Advanced Theatre Practice) and the National Youth Theatre, her practice makes a mess, deconstructs form, and subverts traditional theatre structures.
 Working in collaborative, research led, responsive ways, and rooted in communities, she champions accessible art for social justice.
 This intersection provides a fierce creative foundation, within which she moves, makes, and advocates.
-She is a Vault Five Artist for 2022/2023 and an Almeida Youth Board Member.
+She is a VAULT Five Artist for 2022/2023 and an Almeida Youth Board Member.

-Cast & Creative Team Performer/Writer: Beth Bowden
+Cast & Creative Team Lead Artist/ VAULT Five Artist: Beth Bowden

 Creative Producer: Susannah Bramwell